§1110. Carbon Dioxide Geologic Storage Trust Fund

 including remaining surface facilities and wells.

-(2) Remediation of mechanical problems associated with remaining wells and
+remediation of property and of any mechanical problems associated with remaining wells and

 (3) Repairing mechanical leaks at the site.